Tsuey/L4D2-BSP-Lump-Editing/README.md

     for the original BSP files -- data integrity is critical and we need to know we're all starting from identical BSP's.

+    NOTE:

-    NOTE: If the Index # is missing, then it was a 0-byte lump.
-    Github refuses to upload empty files for bizarre reasons.
+	If an Index # is completely missing, then it was a 0-byte lump.
+Github refuses empty files for some bizarre reason.
+	Empty lumps serve no purpose anyway.

+	Github also has a File Size limit of 25 MB.
+A total of 3 lump extracts were excluded from this repository, the top 4 largest files overall listed below:

+		File Size	Relative Path

+		31,379,587	\c4m1_milltown_a\40_LUMP_PAKFILE.bin
+		31,639,064	\c4m4_milltown_b\40_LUMP_PAKFILE.bin
+		31,357,837	\c4m5_milltown_escape\40_LUMP_PAKFILE.bin
+		25,594,088	\c14m1_junkyard\40_LUMP_PAKFILE.bin

+	Where c14m1 narrowly fit below 25 MB (26,214,400 bytes).

 Compiled PC Live LMP's: